 UTSA Coding Bootcamp on Reddit

 Reddit is an excellent source of opinions, and also a great place to look for first-hand student accounts of their experiences in coding bootcamp.
 Just remember, there’s no filter on this forum—so anyone can say anything in whatever manner they choose.
 With that in mind, we did a little digging to find out what Redditors had to say about the University of Texas-San Antonio’s coding bootcamp.
 It turns out, there really isn’t that much out there about the program.
 It’s still pretty new, so it makes sense that Redditors didn’t have much to say.
 However, when you decide on a coding bootcamp, it doesn’t hurt to take a look at Reddit to gauge the community opinion on a program.
-Combined with Course Report reviews, it can help you form a holistic opinion about the efficacy of a program before attending it yourself.
+Combined with other online reviews, it can help you form a holistic opinion about the efficacy of a program before attending it yourself.

 UT San Antonio Coding Bootcamp Job Placement